 Ghostly apparitions, lights going off and on by themselves, objects moving magically, whispers, and more are all thanks to the resident spirits at the Old Yarmouth Inn.
 It's unknown who haunts the inn, but it was built in 1696 so there are plenty of possibilities.
 Plus, there's a hidden door in the attic thought to have been used as part of the Underground Railroad.

 Further down the historically haunted Old King's Highway/Route 6A, is a home once owned by Captain William Burgess.
-He died in 1855, but his widow, Hanna Rebecca, lived another 63 years, leaving her plenty of time to turn down more than 50 marriage proposals.
+He died in 1855, but his widow, Hanna Rebecca, lived another 63 years, leaving her plenty of time to - wait for it - turn down more than 50 marriage proposals (!!).
 Footsteps and rearranged artwork now happen regularly.
-Rejected suitors, perhaps?
+Spurned suitors, perhaps?

 The Orleans Inn